hadjoullis/minimal_debugger/README.md

 # minimal_debugger
 - minimal db implementation that supports simple breakpoints, and single step
-- can handle both PIE and non-PIE executables
+- can handle both PIE and non-PIE ELF executables
 - cannot place breakpoint in functions of shared objects that are linked with target at runtime